-There is no national strategy for capacity development in the field of heritage conservation, protection, presentation and management but this is being done on an ad hoc basis.
+There is no national strategy for capacity development in the field of heritage conservation, protection, presentation and management.

+9.5 - Comments: Please provide any additional comments, conclusions and/or recommendations related to Capacity Development (Questions 9.1 to 9.4).

+In the absence of a national specialized institution that has the capacity and capability to arrange proper training programs, the concerned authorities always seek the cooperation of international institutions to cover its capacity building programs needs.
+Hence a number of training programs are strongly required especially in the management and conservation practices.

+10. Policy and Resourcing of World Heritage Properties

+10.1 - If there are principal pieces of legislation specific to the protection, conservation, presentation and management of World Heritage not listed in 5.1 (which focuses on policy general to all heritage), please list them here.

+The Management and Protection of the World Heritage Aflaj Sites Law / 2017 / Culture / National /

+The Regulstion of Bahla Fort Site Management / 2019 / Culture / National /

-- 9.5 Comments: Please provide any additional comments, conclusions and/or recommendations related to Capacity Development (Questions 9.1 to 9.4). - 10.
-Policy and Resourcing of World Heritage Properties - 10.1 If there are principal pieces of legislation specific to the protection, conservation, presentation and management of World Heritage not listed in 5.1 (which focuses on policy general to all heritage), please list them here. - 10.2 Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State's Party cultural and natural heritage.
-Please provide web links for the legislation listed above. - 10.3 Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?
+10.2 - Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State's Party cultural and natural heritage.
+Please provide web links for the legislation listed above.

+Cultural and Natural Heritage in Oman is under full protection by proper legislations.
+However. such an additional legislation will certainly ensure the full and proper identification, conservation and protection of the World Heritage Site. www.mrmwr.gov.om

+10.3 - Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?

-There is some capacity to protect, conserve, present and manage World Heritage properties but some deficiencies remain.
+There is some capacity to protect, conserve, present and manage World Heritage properties but significant deficiencies remain.